sunjay/turtle/docs/guide/example-square.md

 If you need help, see the [Getting Help] section of the guide.

 - (*) squares of different sizes
+- (*) unravel a single square
 - (**) rotate the entire square image
+- (**) draw 5 squares, rotating to the left by 360/5 = 72 degrees between each one
 - (***) spiral of squares
+  - Note that we used smaller squares (100) for this image
 - (***) spiral of growing squares
+  - Note that we used smaller squares (100) for this image
 - (***) spiral of unravelling squares
+  - Note that we used smaller squares (100) for this image
   - **Hint:** Use [`pen_up`] and [`pen_down`] to temporarily stop drawing while you move back to the center.
   - **Hint:** You can potentially avoid doing some complex math using the [`home`] method.